patricktcoakley/gdvm/README.md

 ### Getting Started

-gdvm downloads and installs Godot into a `~/gdvm/` for macOS and Linux, and `C:\Users\USERNAME\gdvm\` for Windows; this might be customizable in the future.
+gdvm downloads and installs Godot into folders inside of `~/gdvm/` for macOS and Linux, and `C:\Users\USERNAME\gdvm\` for Windows; this might be customizable in the future.
 Each installation will be in a folder with the `VERSION-TYPE-RUNTIME`.
 So if you installed the 4.3 stable with .NET support, it would be in a folder marked
 `4.3-stable-mono`.
-By default, when you install a version a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) is created in a folder called `bin`, which lets you launch that version directly from the terminal, or you can also just drag the symlink to your taskbar or dock (depending on your OS and desktop environment) for easy launching through icons; for macOS you would specifically use `.app`.
+By default, when you install a version a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) is created in a folder called `bin`.
+This is what the `gdvm godot` command is using by default, or you can run `gdvm godot -i` to pick any another installation to launch, or you can simply use `gdvm set` to pick the version you want to launch by default.
+This command was added to not have to rely on having your `PATH` variable set to use symlinks.
+You can also just drag the symlink to your taskbar or dock (depending on your OS and desktop environment) for easy launching through icons; for macOS you would specifically use `.app`.
+However, if you'd like to be able to just run `godot` from the terminal directly, see [here](#PATH) for basic instructions

 Right now it supports installing whatever your computer supports by CPU and OS, so if you're running Windows on a standard x86-standard CPU you are able to install and run versions of Godot all the way back to 1.x. macOS went through multiple architecture transitions since Godot 1 and so most modern Macs will only support releases